-BU199: “Major and Career Pathways” - will offer its first section in spring 2017 and is a 1-credit, 8-week course designed to guide students through a process of self-discovery and discernment to explore majors and career opportunities that align with their values, interests, personality, and skills.
+BU199: “Major and Career Pathways” - is a 1-credit, 7-week course designed to guide students through a process of self-discovery and discernment to explore majors and career opportunities that align with their values, interests, personality, and skills.

 BU299: “Internship Preparation and Success” - is a 1-credit, 7-week course designed to empower students in their internship and job search and prepare them for professional expectations of the workplace.
 BU299 is also a pre-requisite to receive the Summer Internship Scholarship.

-The Summer Internship Scholarship provides free tuition for a three-credit summer internship course for students who have completed BU299 or a designated equivalent course (i.e. PSYC299, CJS.299, and ENGL299).
+The Summer Internship Scholarship - provides free tuition for a three-credit summer internship course for students who have completed BU299 or a designated equivalent course (i.e. PSYC299, CJS.299, and ENGL299).
 Students are responsible for a $350 internship supervision fee.
-Students may apply through our 2018 Summer Internship Scholarship Application and will be assigned a career advisor who can assist them in the process as needed.
+Students will be assigned a career advisor who can assist them in the process as needed.

-In 2017, Career Center received two grants from local foundations (James Graham Brown Foundation and Ogle Foundation) that will fund 30+ students per summer pursuing unpaid internships in the nonprofit sector.
-The program, Live.Work.Lead.Serve, will be launched in summer 2018 and will support Bellarmine’s mission to deeply engage students in community while exploring and pursuing pathways to meaningful work.
+Live.Work.Lead.Serve - In 2017, Career Center received two grants from local foundations (James Graham Brown Foundation and Ogle Foundation) to fund students who are pursuing summer internship experiences in the nonprofit sector.
+The program, Live.Work.Lead.Serve, launched in summer 2018 and supports Bellarmine’s mission to deeply engage students in community while exploring and pursuing pathways to meaningful work.

 - The skills or knowledge learned must be transferable to other employment settings.

 - The experience has a defined beginning and end, and a job description with desired qualifications.

 - There are clearly defined learning objectives/goals related to the professional goals of the student’s academic coursework.